Frost Bank Review: Full-Service Banking With a Personal Touch

 - A funding source for any minimum opening deposits

 Banking is a competitive business, and inevitably, banks will stand out in specific areas.
-These are some of the best benefits offered by Frost and three of its peers.
+These are some of the best benefits offered by Frost and two of its peers.

 |Frost Bank||Banking with a personal touch and higher-interest CDs|

 |Bank of America||World’s largest wealth management company|